Read the Latest

 Sometimes a baby is not diagnosed until shortly after birth when they have problems breathing.
 If your baby's doctor suspects Pierre Robin sequence, they may request an evaluation by a specialist or transfer to the Neotatal Intensive Care Unit for further monitoring.

-The Cleft-Craniofacial Center at Children's Hospital of Pittsburgh specializes in treatment for Pierre Robin sequence.
+The Cleft-Craniofacial Center at UPMC Children's Hospital of Pittsburgh specializes in treatment for Pierre Robin sequence.
 We treat each case individually, based on your child's specific diagnosis and symptoms.